 Have had enough of alleys with two boring white walls?
 There are many hidden alleyways in Ho Chi Minh city with beautiful paintings or unique structures waiting for you to discover.
 In the past few years, a lot of young Vietnamese have learned about graffiti, so compared to other modern style and freestyle drawings, it is more commonly available in arts alleyways.
-These alleys do not have any opening hours but if you want some nice photos of Instagram worthy places, we recommend coming there before the evening for better lighting.
-While you are enjoying your midday work, take a break and visit the mentioned alleys.
+These alleys do not have any opening hours but if you want some nice photos of Instagram-worthy places, we recommend coming there before the evening for better lighting.
+While enjoying your midday work, take a break and visit the alleys mentioned.

 15B Le Thanh Ton Alley

 Address: 15B Le Thanh Ton, Ben Nghe Ward, District 1